 The first critical point in the scene where the terrible ending could have been averted completely is when Wendy has Jack locked in the storeroom.
 By some unknown cause, the storeroom door opens for Jack, allowing him to begin his rampage.

-It’s suggested that Delbert Grady, an apparition of the former caretaker, opened the door for him, but it’s also possible that he escaped using the axe that he later wields against Wendy.
-Had the lock stayed shut and the door remained closed, Jack would have been contained until Dick arrived at the hotel to handle the situation, and there would have been a happy ending.
+It’s suggested that Delbert Grady, an apparition of the former caretaker, opened the door for him.
+It’s also possible that he escaped using the axe that he later wields against Wendy.
+Had the lock stayed shut and the door remained closed, Jack would have been contained.
+Dick would have arrived at the hotel to handle the situation, and there would have been a happy ending.

 There is no shortage of cheap thriller movies exploring that sort of situation, but The Shining takes the high road, leaving the horror to the imagination.
 It’s the anticipation of the door breaking – and the anticipation of Jack entering the bathroom – that causes the sense of fear; it’s not the act itself.
 What does happen in the bathroom is never as frightening as what could happen.

 The third point where the movie could have changed drastically is when Wendy tries to open the bathroom window.
-The track seems to be sticky, and the window is stopping dead at a certain point in its range of motion.
-Maybe it’s a blockage, maybe the lock between the sashes is interfering; maybe there is some kind of sash stop that is meant to prevent Danny from opening the window fully.
+The track is sticky, and the window stops dead at a certain point in its range of motion.
+Maybe it’s a blockage, maybe the lock between the sashes is interfering.
+Maybe some kind of child-proof sash stop is preventing Wendy from opening the window.

-On one hand, it’s easy to imagine, in some happier movie, that the window could have been working fine – Wendy could have lifted it easily and slipped out – but on the other hand, the window sat high on the wall, above a toilet.
+On one hand, it’s easy to imagine, in some happier movie, that the window could have been working fine.
+Wendy could have lifted it easily and slipped out.
+On the other hand, though, the window sat high on the wall, above a toilet.
 In chilly Colorado, Grady and the guests would have probably had little reason to open that window or repair it.

 In fact, it’s almost surprising that the window wasn’t more broken.
-Rust and debris could have frozen the balances in their tracks, or a jammed latch could have prevented the window from opening at all.
-It’s possible that neither Wendy nor Danny would have escaped and that they would have been trapped in the bathroom, doomed to a bloody slasher film fate.
+Rust and debris could have frozen the balances in their tracks.
+A jammed latch could have prevented the window from opening at all.
+It’s possible that neither Wendy nor Danny would have escaped.
+Perhaps they would have remained in the bathroom, doomed to a bloody slasher film fate.

 This theme is present throughout the movie as a whole.
 Between bloodbaths and boredom, Stanley Kubrick had a narrow window of suspense to work with in The Shining, and he walked that middle ground confidently, using the mundane features of a hotel bathroom – locks, latches, panes of glass – to instill a sense of abject dread in his audience.

 When the plot of the film hangs on the hardware in the aging hotel, the building takes on a life of its own, becoming a side character that stymies our heroes and aids the villain, just by the nature of its run-down amenities and winding, impossible hallways.
-The darkness of the upper levels of the hotel could be said to represent the inner workings of the mind, in Kubrick’s iteration of King’s strange, terrifying mythos, and windows represent eyes that see into the soul.
+The darkness of the upper levels of the hotel could represent the inner workings of the mind, in Kubrick’s iteration of King’s strange, terrifying mythos.
+In literature, windows often represent eyes that see into the soul.

-It’s fitting, therefore, that a simple pane of glass would be the turning point in the entire, intricate plot, because that tiny bathroom window gives the audience a full view of Jack Torrance’s madness: the torture that he has endured in the upper floors of his own mind.
+It’s fitting, therefore, that a simple pane of glass would be the turning point in the entire, intricate plot.
+That tiny bathroom window gives the audience a full view of Jack Torrance’s madness: the torture that he has endured in the upper floors of his own mind.